Indian court jails popular guru for life over teen rape - Journal du Cameroun

 A perceived reluctance to bring the charismatic leader to account sparked public outrage.

-The Hindu televangelist and yoga guru still commands a devoted following despite his star power fading following the rape charges and other controversies.
+He still commands a devoted following even though his star power is fading following the rape charges and other controversies.

-Asaram’s followers have been accused of attacking or pressuring those who have spoken out against the guru into withdrawing their allegations.
+Asaram’s followers have been accused of using violence against those who have spoken out against the guru.

 Two close aides who turned key witnesses against him were murdered in 2014 and 2015.

-Asaram is also accused of raping another devotee and involvement in the killing of two students at another of his Hindu retreats.
+Asaram is also accused of raping another devotee and suspected of involvement in the killing of two other people.
 His son is also on trial for rape.

-But this conviction was the first for the spiritual preacher who once attracted huge crowds to hear his sermons.
+But this conviction was the first for the Hindu televangelist and yoga guru, who once attracted seas of fans to hear his sermons.

 “We argued that Asaram is not a saint,” public prosecutor Pokar Ram Bishnoi told reporters after the sentencing.